thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

+*Added in protocol version 70209 of Dash Core as described by BIP152*

 The `cmpctblock` message transmits a single serialized compact block.
 A `HeaderAndShortIDs` structure is used to relay a block header, the short transactions IDs used for matching already-available transactions, and a select few transactions which we expect a peer may be missing (PrefilledTransactions).
+It can be sent for two different reasons:

+1. **GetData Response:** Nodes will always send it in response to a `getdata` message that requests the block with an inventory type of `MSG_CMPCT_BLOCK` (provided the node has that block available for relay).

+2. **Unsolicited:** If a node has previously sent a `sendcmpct` message requesting blocks be announced via a `cmpctblock` message.

 **HeaderAndShortIDs**